mikeybyker/phonenumber-auth/README.md

 ## Setup

- - Add your firebase config to firebase.config.sample.ts and rename firebase.config.ts
+ - Add your firebase config to environments/firebase.sample.ts and rename it firebase.ts
  - In the firebase console:
    - Enable the **Phone** provider under **Sign-In Method**
    - Add your domain to the **Authorised Domains** list